tnisula/manna_tests/README.md

   HUM1000_HUM_START         The start value of the hum1000 humidity.
                             [required]
-  CO2_START                 The start value of the co2meter.  [required] FILENAME                  The filename of the csv file  [required]
+  CO2_START                 The start value of the co2meter.  [required] ACC1000_START             The start value for the ACC1000 sensor.
+                            [required]
+  FILENAME                  The filename of the csv file  [required]

 Options: